ArboreumDev/invoice-finance-pilot-backend/README.md

 ## Backend

-A very simple backend with [fastAPI](https://fastapi.tiangolo.com/) to pretend connecting to a DB it runs at port 8000
+A very simple backend with [fastAPI](https://fastapi.tiangolo.com/) connecting to a DB running at port 8000

 ### setup

+#### for local development

+creates a test-db, db & backend

+> make dev-api-local

+seed the db with a user
+> alembic head upgrade
+> cd app
+> python -m database.seed

+#### troubleshooting

+delete the docker container (-s stops if running)
+> docker-compose rm -s -v db

+reset the volume the container is mounted on manuallyk
+> docker-volume ls
+> docker-volume rm <NAME>

+get a shell into the
+> docker-compose --profile local-mount exec backend /bin/bash

+to reflect changes from compose file to running containers (e.g port mappings)
+>(tenv) ➜  tusker-pilot-backend git:(docker-setup) ✗ docker-compose --profile testing up

+###

+### virtualenv
 a local virtual env running python version 3.8

 e.g. using `virtualenv` -library: